 Truth: While affairs are devastating and create a lot of pain, many couples decide to repair and heal from relationship betrayals.

 The California Divorce Mediation Project discovered that 80% of people who divorced say the spit was caused by growing distant and drifting apart.
-About 20% to 27% say that cheating was even partially to blame.
+Only 20% to 27% say that cheating was partially to blame.

 This indicates a failure of the couples’ foundation of friendship and intimacy, and this foundation is a prominent part of the Gottman Method Couples Therapy.
 In fact, nurturing and building or rebuilding the Frienship system is every bit as vital as conflict management.